 How to use Poliigon Textures in Cinema 4D

 Do you love to pick apart materials to see how they work?
-If so then we have some sample materials pre-made to work correctly with some of the most popular renderers for Cinema 4D.
+If so then we have some sample material project files, pre-made to work correctly with some of the most popular renderers for Cinema 4D.
 In many cases you can even take these materials and simply replace the various maps with those of another material type and have them work instantly!

 Cinema 4D R18 and up